michal-jamula/Metflix/README.md

  + Project uses an in-memory H2 database on startup
  + Project injects data from SQL files
  + Project is built on Java 11
- + Project requires "video1.mp4" and "video2.mp4" files in the videos directory for user functionality - it works without these files as well.
+ + Project requires "video1.mp4" and "video2.mp4" files in the videos directory for user functionality - it works without these videos too, but nothing loads.

 <br>